 The climate benefits of electric cars

-Fueling and driving an electric vehicle generally produces far less carbon dioxide than a car with a conventional engine.
+Fueling and driving an electric vehicle generally produce far less carbon dioxide than a car with a conventional engine.
 That’s because across much of the U.S., generating the electricity to charge the car produces less heat-trapping pollution than burning gasoline or diesel.

 That said, the mix of fuels powering the electricity grid makes a big difference to the climate impact.
 For example, California generates less than half of its electricity from fossil fuels.
 As a result, the average electric car charged in the Golden State is responsible for the same amount of carbon dioxide as a gasoline car getting 109 miles per gallon, according to a Union of Concerned Scientists analysis.
 In Michigan’s Lower Peninsula – where a larger share of electricity is generated from fossil fuels – an average electric car pollutes as much as a gasoline car getting 49 mpg.
 That’s worse for the climate than an electric car fueled in California, but still better than the average new car with an internal combustion engine.